JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

     complex-valued.

 Zero-time correction
-    Dependending on the file format and the spectrometer, the values of the experiment time-axis might be defined differently.
+    Depending on the file format and the spectrometer, the values of the experiment time-axis might be defined differently.
 Frequently, in commercial spectrometers these are defined as absolute timings, with the zero-time corresponding to the first element ``t[0]=0``.
 In dipolar EPR spectroscopy models, we define the zero-time as that time, where the dipolar signal has its largest contribution or amplitude.
     The function ``correctzerotime`` takes the time-axis ``t`` and dipolar signal ``V`` and optimizes the timing that corresponds to the signal's maximum (taking into account noise in